Bee pollen benefits are well known in the world of superfoods and are

 The actual particle is microscopic in size, but as the bee gathers more, it snowballs into a pellet size ball.
 Bees are typically fuzzy and carry an electrostatic charge which enables grains of pollen to stick to their bodies.
 Honeybees and bumblebees collect this pollen on their hind legs into a structure called the corbicula or "pollen basket."

-Each individual grain is extracted from the flower, joined together with nectar and the bees own digestive enzymes to create an energy dense food source.
-This food is collected by the worker bees and then used by the queen bee to feed the young bee larvae or "brood", which nest inside the cells of the honeycomb.
+Each individual grain is extracted from the flower, joined together with nectar and the bees own digestive enzymes to create an energy-dense food source.
+This food is collected by the forager bees, packed by other worker bees and then used by the queen bee to feed the young bee larvae or "brood", which nest inside the cells of the honeycomb.

 pollen benefits provide energy, protein and nutrients to meet the nutritional needs of the